 We hypothesized that some people hold inaccurate beliefs about savings.
 They underestimate the importance of saving for health.
 Previous research has shown that people perceive an event as more common or likely if it easily springs to mind.
-Thus, we predicted that subjects would reconsider the importance of saving for health by exposing them to stories of characters who experienced health emergencies and who were then relieved that they had signed up to save in advance.
-We partnered with M-TIBA, a mobile health savings wallet, to test this hypothesis via storytelling.
+Thus, we predicted that people would reconsider the importance of saving for health by exposing them to stories of characters who experienced health emergencies and who were then relieved that they had saved in advance.
+Our partners, the PharmAccess Foundation and CarePay, used the mobile health savings wallet M-TIBA to test this hypothesis via storytelling.

-We created four different stories about fictional characters that were skeptical about health savings at first but were ultimately relieved that they had saved on M-Tiba.
-This allowed these characters to cope with the health emergencies.
+We created four different stories about fictional characters that were skeptical about health savings at first but were ultimately relieved that they had saved in M-Tiba.
+This allowed these characters to cope with health emergencies.
 Scripts told stories from the point of view of a father or a mother and focused on the benefits of saving.
 There was also a control condition in which subjects were not told any story.
-After, we asked subjects questions about how much they value saving for health as well as their perceptions of how much others in their community do this.
-These questions were asked one day before the story-telling intervention, then three and 21 days after.
+After, subjects were asked questions about how much they value saving for health, as well as their perceptions of how much others in their community save for health.
+These questions were asked one day before the story-telling intervention, and then three and 21 days after.

 Why it matters